 Can you imagine your brother-in-law becomes the king and the next thing you know there is a knock on the door.
 There are soldiers outside.
 They drag your husband out and kill him in front of you and the children!
 Then they head for the homes of your other family members!

 That’s basically what Jehoram did to his brothers.
 Remember, although he made some mistakes, his father Jehoshaphat was considered a good king.
 But at the end of his life, he allied himself with Ahaziah king of Israel and they went into business together.
 God didn’t allow that business to prosper.
-In fact, He destroyed it, but his son Jehoram ends up married to wicked Ahab’s daughter Athaliah.
+In fact, He destroyed it, but his son Jehoram ended up married to wicked Ahab’s daughter Athaliah.
 God had previously rebuked Jehoshaphat for his involvement with Ahab.

 Compromise is costly.
 And it doesn’t just affect us.
 It affects those around us, especially our children.
 It’s been said, “What you do in moderation, your children will do to excess.”
 That is often the case.
 Continue reading →

 “Why did God allow polygamy in the Old Testament?”
 I’ve heard that question many times.
 The truth is, it has always been sin, but at that time it was an acceptable sin by most people’s standards.
-What sin have you allowed to become acceptable?
+What sins have you and I allowed to become acceptable?